diiq/phocus/README.md

 `data-phocus-action` connects a button to an action in the current context.
 Phocus will also label the button for screen-readers, and add a text-node with the action name if necessary.

+`data-phocus-autolabel="[SELECTOR]"` works in conjunction with `data-phocus-action`, and will add a text-node with the action name to the specified selector beneath the element.

 `data-phocus-on-mouseover` is a boolean; it causes the element to gain focus on mouseover.
 This is useful especially for elements where key commands should apply when hovering -- like in Trello.
 It can be dangerous, however, if there are also elements on the page such as form inputs.
 Use with caution and forethought!

 ```